DAN 004 wuz ere takin over ur druft

 Wild ARMs 2 has the protagonist Ashley Winchester who fits this trope like a glove.
 Even though his build is average, he's got a pretty good HP, can insanely be fast even without his Accelerator Force Action, can deal good damage, and yet wields a bayonet that looks like a BFS.
 And that's not even getting into his Superpowered Evil Side.

 The Doomguy in the old games also qualifies.
 He carries an alarming number of heavy weapons and runs at something approaching highway speeds.

-Shadow Man in Mega Man 3 is similar to Quick Man from Mega Man 2, but faster and tougher, and has the same sliding ability as Mega Man.
+Shadow Man the robot ninja in Mega Man 3 is similar to Quick Man from Mega Man 2, but faster and tougher, and has the same sliding ability as Mega Man.

 Defying the common expectations of his job class, Zidane Tribal of Final Fantasy IX is a surprisingly hard hitter and has good HP, only balanced by his lack of heavy armor (of which only two characters in the game use anyway).
 And then he becomes a straight-up nuker in his Super Mode.